rylee12/Job-Finder/README.md

 # Job-Finder
 **Disclosure:**
-Some websites do not approve of webscraping and may IP ban you if they detect it, linkedin included.
+- Some websites do not approve of webscraping and may IP ban you if they detect it, linkedin included.
 Please use at your own risk.
 Do not use my program, modified or not, to webscrape private information.
+- The program will take long.
+This is intentional design to avoid anti-webscraping measures.

 **Installation:**
 This program uses python, so use the terminal to pip install the packages.
 Website to find the packages: https://pypi.org/